 So, let’s say you’re targeting a very niche audience and decide to go that route with your targeting.
 You would want to put together an ad that is highly relevant to that audience.

-Take a look at what Stack Overflow did:
+Take a look at what coding community Stack Overflow did:

-Clearly, they’re advertising specifically to those with programming experience (those without it likely wouldn’t even understand it).
+Clearly, they’re advertising specifically to those with programming experience.
+Those without it likely wouldn’t even understand this ad..

 And that’s exactly what makes the ad great.
 It won’t resonate with everyone, but it certainly will with the audience that matters most to this particular brand.